THE HORRIFYING CASE OF THE ASHCROFT SISTERS

 The property changed hands several times after the 1967 discovery.
 Locals reported that no owner has stayed longer than 5 years.
 The house itself, was demolished in 1972 after repeated failures to sell it.
 Today, the land remains undeveloped, a conspicuous empty space among the otherwise populated area that Riverbrook has become.
 In 1969, a memorial stone was placed in the Riverbrook cemetery for Eleanor and Margaret Ashcroft, though no remains are interred there.
 Local residents occasionally leave flowers an acknowledgment of the communities failure to protect two of it's own.
 The most unsettling aspect of the Ashcroft case is perhaps not what we know, but what remains unknown.

-The full contents of Eleanor Ashcrofts journal, the fate of Virginia Ashcroft, the exact circumstances of the sisters' final moments, these details are lost to time, buried effectively as the remains beneath the elm tree.
-Dr. Hayes in the conclusion of her analysis offers this sobering reflection.
+The full contents of Eleanor Ashcroft's journal, the fate of Virginia Ashcroft, the exact circumstances of the sisters' final moments, these details are lost to time, buried effectively as the remains beneath the elm tree.
+Dr. Hayes in the conclusion of her analysis, offers this sobering reflection.
 The walls of the Ashcroft home contained secrets that the community chose not to see.
-This willful blindness, this collective explanation, rather than confront the possibility of horror occuring in their midst enabled Thomas Ashcroft to literally get away with murder.
+This willful blindness, this collective explanation, rather than confront the possibility of horror occurring in their midst enabled Thomas Ashcroft to literally get away with murder.

 The case files, including photographs of the remains and the journal fragments, were archived in the Oklahoma State Police records in 1968.
 A fire in the records department in 1969 destroyed many of these materials, leaving only photocopies of select documents.
 Dr. Holloway's manuscript, which contained the most comprehensive collection of witnesses statements, was never published due to his sudden death in 1964.
 His research notes were donated to the University of Oklahoma at Norman's, historical archives and were reportedly misplaced during the departments relocation in 1965.
 This pattern of lost evidence has led some to suggest that the full truth of the Ashcroft Case was deliberately obscured.
 While there is no concrete evidence of such a conspiracy, the timing is certainly for anyone who might have wished the case to be unsolved.
 What we know with certainty is limited.
 Two women vanished vanished in 1921.
 Human remains were discovered in 1967.
 A journal suggested troubling circumstances within the Ashcroft household and a doctor with questionable credentials created a prison within is own home for at least one family member.